-"Every Strata Scheme in New South Wales, regardless of its size, has to have an Executive Committee.
+"Every Strata Scheme in New South Wales, regardless of its size, has to have a Strata Committee.
 This committee is responsible for the many, many things that have to be looked after, co-ordinated, arranged and organised for the 'smooth' operation of a typical Strata Scheme.
-Here's a brief guide on what makes up the typical Executive Committee, what duties they perform and what personality traits and skills are needed to handle the various roles."
+Here's a brief guide on what makes up the typical Strata Committee, what duties they perform and what personality traits and skills are needed to handle the various roles."

-The Executive Committee (also known as the EC) is made up of representatives of the Owners Corporation elected at each annual general meeting and oversee the running of a Strata Scheme.
+The Strata Committee (also known as the SC) is made up of representatives of the Owners Corporation elected at each annual general meeting and oversee the running of a Strata Scheme.
 The elected committee members, by default, become the voice of the Owners Corporation.

-There can be a minimum of 1 and a maximum of 9 committee members.
-From the elected members, three office bearers or office holders must be chosen.
+For most strata schemes, there can be a minimum of 1 and a maximum of 9 committee members.
+Large Strata Schemes (i.e. schemes with more than 100 lots) must have a minimum of 3 committee members (SSMA 2015 - Section 30).
+From the elected members, three officers must be chosen.
 These are the chairperson, secretary and treasurer.
-The duties performed and the skill set required for each of these positions are outlined further down this page.
+Now, ONE person CAN be nominated for all 3 positions - but I, personally, wouldn't want to be that person.
+The duties performed and the skill sets required for each of these positions are outlined further down this page.

-The Department of Fair Trading has a truly fantastic Fact Sheet called the "Executive Committee of the Owners Corporation" that you just HAVE to read.
-It's a concise, to-the-point, reference summary of all things to do with the Executive Committee.
-If nothng else, get a hold of this.
-HINT: Click on the link above and you'll have it.
+NSW Fair Trading has a truly fantastic Fact Sheet called the "Strata Committee of the Owners Corporation" that you just HAVE to read.
+It's a concise, to-the-point, reference summary of all things to do with the Strata Committee.
+Make sure you get a hold of this.

 Obviously, and especially with any Strata Schemes over 5 lots, it's usually not practical or workable to have EVERY owner involved directly in EVERY issue that arises.
 While the really big and important issues may require all owners to be involved there are others that don't.
 Things like "how come the grass didn't get cut this week?" or "we need to find an electrician to fix the problem with the intercomm" shouldn't require everybody's involvement and authorisation.